Practical Steps for Accessing RAID Disk Files Without Functioning NAS Level One FNS-7000B

 To mitigate the impact of file system corruption on data integrity, it is essential to regularly backup data, implement data redundancy measures, and use file system checking and repair tools provided by the NAS device manufacturer.
 Additionally, ensuring the NAS device is running the latest firmware and applying any relevant patches or updates can help prevent file system corruption and maintain data integrity.

-Although NAS FNS-7000B can be accessed over the network, you still need to take the hard disks out of the storage device and connect them to a Windows computer.
-Only in this case will the software be able to scan them properly.
-Here is what you should do:
+Although the NAS FNS-7000B can be accessed over the network, you still need to remove its hard disks and connect them directly to a Windows PC.
+Only then can the recovery software properly scan and analyze the drives.
+Follow these steps:

 Go to view